RxCEP/cepjs/README.md

 - [ ] Unit tests
 - [ ] Implement more patterns
 - [ ] Add support to pattern policies

+## Contribution
+We highly appretiate contributions but before doing that, take a look into the [contribution guidelines](https://github.com/RxCEP/cepjs/blob/master/CONTRIBUTING.md).

 ## Acknowledgment
 Most of the implemented operations are based on the following important work: